PontaMedia/brandcaptcha-plugin-wordpress/wp-brandcaptcha.1.1/wp-brandcaptcha/readme.txt

 To install in regular WordPress and [WordPress MultiSite](http://codex.wordpress.org/Create_A_Network):

-1. Upload the `wp-recaptcha` folder to the `/wp-content/plugins/` directory
+1. Upload the `wp-brandcaptcha` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the `Plugins` menu in WordPress
 1. Get the brandCAPTCHA keys [here](http://www.pontamedia.com "brandCAPTCHA API keys")